 “Thence to see an Italian puppet play that is within the rayles there, which is very pretty, the best that ever I saw, and great resort of gallants.”

-Due to this sighting Punch & Judy performers see Covent Garden as being the home of the show and to commemorate it there is a plaque on the wall of St. Paul's Church, Covent Garden.
+Punch & Judy performers see Covent Garden as being the home of the show and to commemorate it there is a plaque on the wall of St. Paul's Church, Covent Garden.
 On the second Sunday in May each year, performers and enthusiasts from around the world gather in the gardens of the church to celebrate Mr. Punch’s birthday.